 Iteration 2: Add examples usage

-To showcase the color guide in real practice, Max made this sample design.
+To showcase the color guide in real practice, another designer made this sample design.

 Iteration 3: Error and success colors